arnonbruno/ganify/README.md

 # ganify
-Project to ease the implementation of GAN and WGAN for data augmentation
+Project to ease the implementation of GAN and WGAN for data augmentation!